The Law Office of William B. Bennett, P.A., Domestic Violence During COVID

 Pinellas County’s official 501(c)3 domestic violence center.
 They operate the area’s 24-hour hotline and emergency shelter and non-residential programs, such as support groups, economic empowerment and legal advocacy

-Florida Department of Children and Families – Domestive Violence Program
+Florida Department of Children and Families – Domestic Violence Program

 The Domestic Violence Program operates as the central clearinghouse for state and federal funding initiatives for the prevention and intervention of domestic violence. and provides leadership, education, training, technical assistance, advocacy and support to domestic violence center programs.